toms-dev/TypeScriptAbstractClass/README.md

 }
 ```
 The idea behind this library is that there is currently no simple way of doing abstract classes in TypeScript.
- This library is adding an extra validation step that is performed on code startup when in development environment.
+This library is adding an extra "compilation" step that is performed on code startup when in development
+environment only (we don't want to ruin your production performances!).

 **Notice:** This is a work-in-progress and some features are missing.